Teacher Code of Conduct

 • Teachers must avoid the use of harsh or inappropriate language when interacting with any member of the school community.

-• Faculty and staff must not smoke or consume alcohol on campus during academic hours or while supervising school events after hours, including sporting events, field trips (EOTC) and week-without-walls trips (WWW).
+• Faculty and staff must not smoke or consume alcohol on campus during academic hours or while supervising school events after hours, including sporting events, field trips, and Week-Without-Walls trips (WWW).

-• Alcohol is not permitted in the EY or Main Building unless it is for an official approved event for adults only.
+• Alcohol is not permitted in the academic building unless it is for an official approved event for adults only.

-• Illicit drugs are never permitted on campus and possession of such will result in immediate dismissal.
+• Illicit drugs are never permitted on campus and in the residence, and possession of such will result in immediate dismissal.

 • Teachers should remember that they are role models for students and demonstrate healthy habits for them to follow.